Early Base

 Materials Required

-This fan-made reference covers base structures, required materials, and recommended build stages for Subnautica 2.
+This fan-made reference covers base structures, buildings, base building parts, required materials, and recommended build stages for Subnautica 2.
 Data is community-sourced and updated as Early Access content is verified.

 Your first base should include: a basic habitat for oxygen, a hatch, a fabricator, storage lockers, and a solar panel for power.
 Everything else can be added later.